kaiyuhou/nprint/index.md

 ![nPrint](nprint.png)

 nPrint is a standard data representation for network traffic meant to be directly usable with machine learning algorithms, replacing feature engineering for a wide array of traffic analysis problems.
-We highly encourage you to read the original nPrint paper, found here (link coming 08/07/2020).
+We highly encourage you to read the [original nPrint paper.](https://arxiv.org/abs/2008.02695)
+).

 ## Installation